OCRadar/.github/profile/README.md

 ### State-of-the-Art iOS App
 - **User-Friendly Interface:** The app is designed with a simple, intuitive interface, making it accessible for users of all technical backgrounds.
 - **Real-Time Analysis:** Users can capture images of oral regions, which the app analyzes in real time, providing immediate feedback on potential cancer indicators.
-- **Comprehensive Reports:** Generates detailed reports that can be shared with healthcare providers for further examination and diagnosis.

 ### For Medical Professionals
 - **Clinical Integration:** Seamlessly integrates into clinical workflows, aiding in routine examinations and early detection strategies.